mrozekma/gir/README.md

 ## Setup

-You must tell git to use gir as your editor, but only when editing rebase todo lists. gir comes with a shell script to handle this.
-If you set [`editor`](/editor) as your git editor, it will send rebase todo lists to gir, and all other files to `$EDITOR`:
+Clone this repository wherever you prefer, then install the gir executable:

+    pip install --user -e .

+You will need to add ``~/.local/bin`` to your ``$PATH`` if it is not already set in your shell's configuration.

+Then, simply configure git to use gir as your interactive rebase editor:

-    git config --global core.editor /path/to/gir/editor
+    git config --global sequence.editor gir

 ## How to use